mushfikurr/overline-zebar/README.md

 ### Script-Launcher Widget

 A simple but powerful widget that allows you to define and quickly run custom shell commands or scripts.
+Access the main **config-widget** by clicking the settings (gear) icon in the bottom right.

 ## Installation